rywible/wrela6/docs/design/compiler-pipeline-design.md

 - representation and layout facts needed by proof checks
 - explicit exit edges

-Proof MIR may be in SSA form for scalar values while keeping memory, resources, loans, and obligations as explicit flow facts.
-Full memory SSA is not required initially.
+Proof MIR is in SSA form for scalar runtime values where dominance and def-use matter, while memory, resources, loans, and obligations remain explicit flow facts.
+Full memory SSA is a derived optimization analysis, not the semantic proof representation.

+Checked MIR should preserve scalar SSA where it helps optimization and codegen, but it should not require full SSA for memory, resources, loans, or obligations as a condition of correctness.
+Proof checking turns those proof-rich flows into certified fact tables and executable effects.
+The target lowering can consume the facts without carrying the full proof calculus forward as SSA.

+Proof MIR should also be designed to produce post-check optimization facts, not only an accept/reject answer.
+After proof checking, proof-only operations may be erased, but the compiler should keep a checked fact packet for later lowering and optimization.
+That packet should include ownership and alias facts, erased proof-value facts, validated-buffer bounds and packet/source relationships, private-state generation facts, platform primitive effect and capability facts, terminal/exit closure facts, concrete layout and ABI facts, and origin maps back to source/HIR/proof nodes.
+These facts are the main place where Wrela-specific optimizations become available without making the back end understand the full proof language.

 ```text
 MirFunction